YutoOmachi/Score-Tracker/README.md

 # Score-Tracker
-IOS App that can record the scores for games
+IOS App that can record the scores for games <br/>
-For download, please click the link the below. https://apps.apple.com/jp/app/score-tracker/id1525870927
+For download, please click the link the below <br/>
+https://apps.apple.com/jp/app/score-tracker/id1525870927